fdisk Command in Linux: Create Disk Partitions

 Writing superblocks and filesystem accounting information: done

-In this example, will mount the partitions to /mnt/audio and /mnt/video directories.
+In this example, we will mount the partitions to /mnt/audio and /mnt/video directories.

 Create the mount points with mkdir :